 - Bringing Out the Best in People

 Every team member had access to the private Exponent website.
-As they completed each content section, they were required to write up a field assignment, which had to include what they did, how they did it, what they learned, and their specific applications for the future.
+As they completed each content section, they were required to write up a field assignment, including what they did, how they did it, what they learned, and their specific applications for the future.
 In addition to posting their field assignments, they were also required to review all of the others’ reports, commenting and questioning their results and application.
 This created a set of best practices and an information-sharing capacity within the team.

 Team Problem Solving Improved